-Domestic assault is called "family abuse" in Virginia.
-In 2012, the Virginia State Police reported that 48.5 percent of violent crimes committed in the state occurred in the home.
-It's a crime to physically injure a member of your family or a household member.
-A police officer doesn't have to have a warrant to arrest you for domestic violence, just probable cause.
+Domestic assault is called “family abuse” in Virginia.
+It’s a crime to physically injure a member of your family or a household member.
+A police officer doesn’t have to have a warrant to arrest you for domestic violence, just probable cause.
 If convicted, you could spend a year in jail and pay up to $2,500 in fines for a first-time offense.
 At Williams Stone Carpenter Buczek, PC, we defend clients accused of assault or battery charges throughout Northern Virginia, including Stafford County, Prince William County & Spotsylvania County.

-A domestic violence or assault charge can drastically change your future.
-We've seen plenty of family abuse cases in the military.
-They're not pretty.
+Domestic violence or assault charges can drastically change your future.
+We’ve seen plenty of family abuse cases in the military.
+They’re not pretty.
 Virginia defines assault as the threat of physical violence that the receiver of the threat finds believable and credible.
 The victim must believe that the person threatening physical violence has the ability to carry out the threat immediately.
 This need for immediacy rules out threats by phone and email from the ambit of assault.

 Battery is defined as the actual physical violence inflicted intentionally on another.
 The violence can be caused directly by a person or indirectly using objects.
 This means someone throwing things at the victim or even spitting on them can be considered battery.
 If there is consent to the touching, for instance, in a wrestling match or if the violence was done in self-defense or in the defense of another, then Virginia law does not consider it battery.

-Group assault and battery is classified as mob assault and battery and is covered by VA Code 18.2-42.
+Group assault and battery are classified as mob assault and battery and are covered by VA Code 18.2-42.

 In Virginia domestic assault is defined under VA Code 18.2-57.2.